Slow movement (culture): Science

 The slow science movement's objective is to enable scientists to take the time to think and read.
 The prevalent culture of science is publish or perish, where scientists are judged to be better if they publish more papers in less time, and only those who do so are able to maintain their careers.
 Those who practice and promote slow science suggest that "society should give scientists the time they need".

 Technology

-The slow technology approach aims to emphasise that technology can support reflection rather than efficiency.
+The slow technology approach aims to emphasize that technology can support reflection rather than efficiency.
 This approach has been discussed through various examples, for example those in interaction design or virtual environments.
-It is related to other parallel efforts such as those towards reflective design, critical design and critical technical practice.
+It is related to other parallel efforts such as those towards reflective design, critical design, and critical technical practice.

 Thought (philosophy)

 Slow thought calls for a slow philosophy to ease thinking into a more playful and porous dialogue about what it means to live.
 Vincenzo Di Nicola's "Slow Thought Manifesto" elucidates and illuminates Slow thought through seven proclamations, published and cited in English, Indonesian, Italian, and Portuguese, and frequently cited in French: